-Bardo Farm is an off-the-grid “family” farm (more like a small unintentional community) with a focus on permaculture using a balance of our agricultural avenues; livestock, gardening, maple-sugaring, foraging, forestry, and more.
+Bardo Farm is an off-the-grid family farm focusing on permaculture using a balance of livestock, gardening, maple sugaring, foraging, forestry, and more.

 Bardo is owned and operated by Neil & Emily Smith and Ian & Jody Underwood.
 The four of us moved to New Hampshire in September 2007.
 We bought a large property with an off-the-grid house so we could pursue our own “bardo”.
-We have since started breeding pigs and rabbits and raising chickens for meat and eggs.
-We also have ducks, turkeys, goats, an ox, a bull, a rooster and his family, worms, a barn cat, and of course, our pet dogs.
+We have since started breeding pigs and rabbits and raising calves, turkeys, and chickens.

 Bardo is located at 92 Forehand Road in Croydon, NH.